-Here are some tips that can help you with this:
+Here are some tips that can help you spot clients who won’t pay:

 You can find almost anything on the internet these days, so take advantage of this and use it to learn more about prospective customers.
 You can start with a simple online search using the name of the client or the company they are associated with.
 Pay attention to the news related to that particular client or business.
 Have they been mentioned favourably or unfavourably in industry specific news?
 Have they been connected to recent court cases regarding late payments or bad credit?
 Is their industry experiencing some trouble or downturn lately?
 Details like this help you get a clearer picture of your prospective client and allow you to a make more informed decision about their credit worthiness.
 In addition, you can use online tools like ASIC Connect to know more about your client.
 With ASIC Connect, you can verify publicly available details about a particular company, including their name, ABN information, address, and contact details.
 For a small fee, you can also check other important documents like historical company details, satisfied charges, and business certificates.

 If you’re still unsure about your potential client, consider engaging a professional credit agency.
 These firms will conduct an in-depth research about your prospect and provide you with a comprehensive risk evaluation based on the company’s financial stability, credit history, corporate structure, payment history, and legal entanglements.
 Take note, though, that hiring a credit agency may be a little costly.
 However, it’s certainly a worthy investment as it will give you a more accurate picture of your potential client’s payment patterns.

 As for your pool of existing customers, it’s important that you keep a close eye on them.
 This will help you quickly determine if they are experiencing financial difficulties that could affect how they pay their invoices.
 Some warning signs you need to watch out for include: